zhihui-dhc/aib-website/content/en-US/blog/post-fundraiser.md

 ~~~
-title: "Fundraiser was a resounding success"
+title: "Fundraiser Was a Resounding Success"
 slug: fundraiser-results
 date: 2017-04-06
 author: The Cosmonauts